Policy last updated

 Where the department is not satisfied that a position continues to be fixed term, an offer of ongoing employment will be made to the employee, effective from 1 April of that year.
 All eligible family leave replacement fixed term employees will be considered for translation to suitable ongoing vacancies at the school.

-A central offer of translation to ongoing employment to an eligible fixed term employee will be subject to a probationary period of 12 months for teachers and 6 months for education support class employees.
+A central offer of translation to ongoing employment to an eligible fixed term employee will be subject to a probationary period in accordance with the Victorian Government Schools Agreement 2022.

 Where the department is satisfied that a position continues to be fixed term, an offer of ongoing employment will not be made to the employee and the employee advised in writing of this decision.
 An employee who is dissatisfied with this decision may lodge a personal grievance with the Merit Protection Boards in respect of the decision.

-• The vacancy is advertised for a minimum of 14 days and applicants apply for the role through Recruitment Online, including submitting a written response to the key selection criteria for the position;
+- Advertised vacancies: The vacancy is advertised for a minimum of 14 days and applicants apply for the role through School Jobs Vic including submitting a written response to the selection criteria for the position

-• The vacancy is posted in the Job Opportunities Pool in Recruitment Online for a minimum of 3 days.
-Candidates for the vacancy are matched based on their profile in the Job Opportunities Pool on Recruitment Online.
-This does not require a written response to the key selection criteria and will need to be covered during the interview and referee checks.
-The summary report containing possible candidates is available to the principal in Recruitment Online.
+- Direct vacancies: The vacancy is posted in the Applicant Pool in School Jobs Vic for a minimum of 3 days.
+Applicants for the vacancy are matched based on their preferences in their profile in the Applicant Pool.
+This does not require a written response to the selection criteria.
+Selection criteria will be assessed through the selection process.
+The summary report containing possible applicants is available to the principal in School Jobs Vic.

 The recruitment pathways above cannot be conducted concurrently for the same vacancy at the same time and must be undertaken as separate and distinct processes.
 At the conclusion of one of the recruitment pathways above, a separate process may be undertaken for the same vacancy if there was no suitable candidate identified as part of the initial recruitment process.